History of La Salle College

 The early years were characterised by physical and financial hardship, as Government funding was virtually non-existent.
 Faced with declining vocations, the Brothers returned to the Eastern States at the end of 1971.
 A College Board of Management was appointed by the Archbishop and Brother Fitzhardinge, a Christian Brother, was appointed Headmaster.
 The name of the school was changed to La Salle College.
 In 1973 the girls from St Brigid’s Convent were relocated to the College resulting in La Salle becoming one of the first co-educational schools within Catholic education in WA.

 From humble beginnings of 61 students in 1954, the College has grown to accommodate over 1400 students, supported by a staff of nearly 200.
-Our links with the De La Salle Brothers continues to be strong, evidenced by the appointment of a De La Salle Brother, Tony Cummins, to the College Board in 2013.

 To purchase a copy of the College's history since 1954 Making A Difference contact the Accounts Department on 9449 0601 or the Community Relations Department on 9449 0635.